 The U.S. government tries to make accommodation (as well as access in new construction or rehabilitation) easier by offering tax incentives for money spent on equipment, materials, and labor leading to increased access for people with disabilities.

 The tax credit is available to businesses that have total revenues of $1,000,000 or less in the previous tax year or 30 or fewer full-time employees.
 This credit can cover 50% of the eligible access expenditures in a year up to $10,250 (maximum credit of $5,000).
 The tax credit can be used to offset the cost of undertaking barrier removal and alterations to improve accessibility; providing accessible formats such as Braille, large print and audio tape; making available a sign language interpreter or a reader for customers or employees, and for purchasing certain adaptive equipment.
 The tax deduction is available to all businesses with a maximum deduction of $15,000 per year.
 The tax deduction can be claimed for expenses incurred in barrier removal and alterations.
 (From the pamphlet “ADA Guide for Small Businesses”).

 In addition to accommodations made in existing facilities, new buildings – with some exceptions, such as private residences – are expected to have accessibility designed into them, as are renovations of public facilities, or rehabilitations of industrial, historic, or derelict buildings that are to be used as public facilities.
-Some architects in the U.S. have become specialists in designing for access, coming up with creative solutions for difficult problems posed by old structures, for instance.
+Some architects in the U.S. have become specialists in designing for accessibility, coming up with creative solutions for difficult problems posed by old structures, for instance.

 Outdoor spaces also need to be designed for accessibility.
 The Project for Public Spaces uses accessibility for people with disabilities as one of its criteria for recognizing a great public space.
 Accessibility means more than simply being able to get there in a wheelchair.
 It implies having features and amenities that are usable by everyone, and being emotionally and socially accessible.